I decided to throw a dinner party to bring together my friends before we all got lost in the summer madness and to celebrate my husbands birthday.

 - I start writing a final week timeline to help myself keep on track and not get overwhelmed at the last few days.
 I used an app called Evernote to help me keep all my lists on all my electronic devices, so whether I was sitting in the kitchen or at the grocery store I can access my lists for the party.

-- Call Florist to Pick Flower Arrangements and choose time for delivery.
+- Call Florist to Pick Flower Arrangements and choose a time for delivery.

-- Email Rental Company to dd any new additions and confirm time for delivery and pick-up.
+- Email Rental Company to dd any new additions and confirm the time for delivery and pick-up.

 - Bake Sugar Cookies

 - If you have out-of-town guests coming, make sure linens and towels are fresh

 - Ice Sugar Cookies and bag them up so they are ready for people to take home

 - Pick outfit for dinner party

 - Make Filling & Blueberries topping, finish assembling Tarts

 - Clean Patio and Patio Furniture (Move patio furniture to make room for rental tables)